tactcomplabs/sst-tools/documentation/SST-NeuralNet-Case-study.md

 Column 1: buf[n]
 This shows the 32 entry buffer index:  buf[31] to buf[0].
-Since this is a fixed size circular buffer the sampling wraps around resulting in (for this case) entries 0-3 occur after the other entries.
+Since this is a fixed size circular buffer the sampling wraps around resulting in (for this case) entries 0-3 occurring after the other entries.

 Column 2: BE|AE|BC|AC
-Were the sampling occured.
+This indicates where the sampling occured.
 Translating these codes:
 - `BE` Before Event Handler
 - `AE` After Event Handler
 - `BC` Before Clock Handler